postmillennium-MTB/wheel-comparison-widget2/README.md

 ```

 Where `u_slack` is the lateral rim deflection that bleeds off all pre-tension in the governing spoke, and the governing side (almost always NDS) is reported on the widget.
 This is a first-order linear approximation.
 The actual load at which a spoke first goes slack in a real wheel may differ due to spoke bedding, nipple friction, and local load concentration.
 Use this as a relative comparison between the two builds, not as an absolute failure prediction.

+**Caution: thinning the governing spoke's gauge always raises F_lat, with no ceiling.** Because `u_slack` scales with `1 / EA_side` and cross-sectional area falls as the square of diameter, thinning the governing spoke (almost always NDS) increases F_lat at an *accelerating* rate — each 0.1 mm step buys more than the last.
+Taken to its limit the formula implies an infinitely thin spoke gives an infinitely strong wheel, which is obviously not physical.
+Two things are actually happening when you do this in the widget:

+- **The tradeoff is real but lives in a different card.** A thinner, stretchier NDS spoke genuinely does stay tensioned through more deflection — this is the real-world reason NDS-side bladed or butted spokes are common on dished rear wheels.
+But it comes at the cost of lateral stiffness (K_lat), which drops steadily as gauge thins.
+F_lat only tells half the story; check K_lat alongside it before reading a thin-NDS build as an unqualified win.
+- **The model has no term that bounds the gain.** F_lat has no yield criterion, no fatigue term, and assumes straight-gauge spokes rather than the butted (e.g. 2.0–1.5–2.0) spokes typically paired with thin NDS gauges — a butted spoke's thicker ends raise its effective axial stiffness above straight-gauge 1.5 mm, so the widget likely overstates the F_lat gain at thin gauges, more so the thinner you go.
+Spoke tensile stress also isn't modeled; at fixed tension, thinning the spoke raises its stress roughly as `1/d²`.

+In short: F_lat correctly ranks two builds at a fixed spoke gauge, but it should not be used to justify going to unrealistically thin NDS spokes in isolation.
+Cross-check against K_lat, and treat straight-gauge results at 1.5–1.6 mm as an upper-bound estimate rather than a build recommendation.

 ### Radial strength F_rad (kgf)